The Best Food At Disneyland, Ranked guide image

 Location: Maurice’s Treats, Fantasyland, Disneyland

 No day would be complete without one last pit stop at the Fantasy Faire.
 You just watched two bummed-out Chapman grads lip-sync their way through a weird Disney renaissance show and your tummy’s rumbling for one last snack.
-Luckily, there’s a tiny little stand beside the theater called Maurice’s Treats and it’s serving savory, garlic-y, twisty bread sticks that you’ll be eating all the way to the parking lot.
+Luckily, there’s a tiny little stand beside the theater called Maurice’s Treats and it serves soft, garlic-y, cheese-stuffed preztel breadsticks that you should eat on the way to the parking lot.

 Chase Sapphire Card Ad